kevwongmanee/my-site_2014-06/README.md

 ### Foundation

-Instead of grabbing foundation from the site, I grabbed the scss files from the [Foundation Repo](https://github.com/zurb/foundation/tree/master/scss)
+Instead of grabbing foundation from the site, I grabbed the scss files from the [Foundation Repo](https://github.com/zurb/foundation/tree/master/scss)<br>
+I grabbed foundation.min.js from foundation 5.2.3 download

 ## How to get started